goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 distribute is installed you will get an ``easy_install`` command which you can use to install ``bluebream`` distribution.

-You can also install BlueBream inside an isolated Python enironment created by `virtualenv <http://pypi.python.org/pypi/virtualenv>`_.
+You can also install BlueBream inside an isolated Python environment created by `virtualenv <http://pypi.python.org/pypi/virtualenv>`_.
 Although, *virtualenv* is not necessary as we are going to use `Buildout <http://www.buildout.org>`_ for repeatable, isolated working environment.
-Buildout is a declarative, configuration driven build system reccommended by BlueBream.
+Buildout is a declarative, configuration driven build system recommended by BlueBream.

-It is reccommended to use a custom built Python for working with BlueBream.
+It is recommended to use a custom built Python for working with BlueBream.
 You will be required to install a C compiler (gcc) in your system.
 Internet access to `PyPI <http://pypi.python.org>`_ is required to perform installation of ``bluebream`` distribution.